 Further unit of study information

-clinical placement Monday to Friday for a minimum 12 face to face client hours per semester, regular compulsory group supervision meetings, 3 week block placement or equivalent
+Clinical placement Monday to Friday across 12 weeks in semester or equivalent, regular compulsory group supervision meetings, 3 week block placement or equivalent

 There are no textbooks for this unit.
 You need to refer to the following documents: